notonetotalk/cbu/README.md

 # cbu
 Terminal implementation of the CBU minigame from The Sims Online

+## Download
+You can download this game through this repository's [releases page](https://github.com/notonetotalk/cbu/releases).

 ## Building from source
 Building requires the Rust compiler and the Cargo package manager.